kramer314/scons-fortran/README.txt

 Description
 ===========
-Configurable SCons build tool for Fortran projects.
-SCons does support Fortran, but documentation is currently somewhat lacking and some SCons behavior is slightly unexpected.
-This attempts to provide a general way to automatically build more complicated Fortran projects, as well as providing an example of how to use SCons and Fortran.
+Configurable SCons build approach for Fortran projects.
+SCons does support Fortran, but documentation is currently somewhat lacking and some SCons behavior with Fortran is slightly unexpected.
+This attempts to provide a general way to automatically build more complicated Fortran projects, as well as providing an example of how to use SCons with Fortran.

+This is designed to make very few assumptions about codebase structure or hierarchy; as long as some appropriate nesting of `SConscript` files can be used so that if SCons can understand the codebase, this should build it.
+It doesn't do more than that, but it's also not designed to be a replacement for a fully-fledged build system.

 Features
 ========